BassamMonib/Projects/README.md

 ## Truffle Sample Balance Project

 * A Sample balance contract for showing truffle basic idea
-* Testing the solidity contract by writing test case in JS
+* Testing the solidity contract by writing testcases in JS
+* Wrote migration file and deployed on develop net

 ## ERC721 CasperLabs Project